Submissions

 The editors invite submission of article-length manuscripts (suggested length 8,000-12,000 words) as well as shorter works of creative writing.
 DSQ is a multidisciplinary, interdisciplinary and international journal of interest to social scientists, scholars in the humanities, disability rights advocates, creative writers, and others concerned with the issues of people with disabilities.
 It represents the full range of methods, epistemologies, perspectives, and content that the multidisciplinary and interdisciplinary field of disability studies embraces.
 We thus invite smart, interesting, and ground-breaking submissions engaged in developing theoretical and practical knowledge about disability and promoting the full and equal participation of persons with disabilities in society.

 The DSQ Editors do not make preliminary courtesy decisions about the fit of a potential submission for DSQ.
 Authors considering DSQ as a potential publication venue should take the critical time and care to peruse the journal for themselves and determine the suitability of their work for DSQ.
 Reviewing a few recent issues from the journal would be useful.
-Key terms can also be put into the SEARCH bar to see if there are other, similar publications to a prospective author’s potential topic, methodology, approach.
+Also use the SEARCH bar and use key terms to find what the journal has already published that relates to your work.

 DSQ does not consider manuscripts under review elsewhere or that have been previously published.
 We also do not accept unsolicited book reviews.
 All articles and pieces of creative writing published in DSQ are peer reviewed.